 - Select your provider

 Having chosen your Call Center Outsourcing Vendor Selection, you now need to negotiate the contract.
 Keep in mind that the smallest mistake can ruin an otherwise productive contract negotiation session.
 Selecting the right provider for your project is imperative.
 So don’t rush the process.
 Sometimes this means months of work.
 But that’s okay as long as you get it right.
 Following the methodology we describe above will keep you organized throughout the process and help you choose the right provider.
-Remember, it’s not just called centre vendor selection process that we’re talking about here.
+Remember, it’s not just called the center vendor selection process that we’re talking about here.
 It’s your business.